-Revenue recognition The key audit matters How the matter was addressed in our audit The Group has recognized revenue from operations amounted to SR 934 million.
-Our audit procedures to assess the recognition of revenue include the following: The Group recognizes the revenue at a point in time when control over the goods is transferred to the customer, generally on delivery of goods.
-Access Group's revenue recognition policy and its compliance in terms of IFRS 15 'Revenue from contract with customers'.
-Revenue is considered as a key audit matter as this requires the management to establish the fact that control over goods is transferred at the time of delivery Assessed the design and implementation of internal controls related to revenue recognition. in accordance with IFRS 15, 'Revenue from contracts with customers'.
-The Group focuses on revenue as a key performance measure which could create an incentive for revenue to be recognized before the control has been transferred. transactions and traced to sales invoices, sales orders and other related documents.
-Further Refer to note 4 for the accounting policy and note 8 for related disclosure. • Selected sample of revenue transactions made pre- and post-year end, agreeing the period of revenue recognition to third party support such as transporter invoice and customer confirmation of receipt of goods.
-Assessed the adequacy of the related disclosures.
+The Group has recognized revenue from operations amounted SR 981 million.

+The Group recognizes the revenue at a point in time when control over the goods is transferred to the customer, generally on delivery of goods.
+Revenue is considered as a key audit matter as its recognition requires management establish the fact that control over goods is transferred at the time of delivery in accordance with IFRS 15, 'Revenue from contracts with customers'.
+The Group focuses on revenue as a key performance measure which could create an incentive for key management personnel to recognize revenue before the control has been transferred.

+Refer to note 4 for the accounting policy on revenue and note 8 for related disclosure.